91104311/Portfolio/New York Airbnb Price Prediction/README.md

 # Airbnb Price Prediction
+Since 2008, guests and hosts have used Airbnb to expand on traveling possibilities and present more unique, personalized way of experiencing the world.

 ## Overall Task:
 Predict Airbnb prices by deploying Regression machine learning models

 ## Datasets:
 This [Airbnb dataset](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data) describes the listing activity and metrics in NYC, NY for 2019.
+This data file includes all needed information to find out more about hosts, geographical availability, necessary metrics to make predictions and draw conclusions.

 ## Table of Contents: